 Before the scan

-If you would like to see the scanner or hear the noises it makes before your scan, we can organise this for you.
-Please contact the number at the end of this page to arrange a visit.
+If you would like to see the scanner or hear the noises it makes before your scan, we can arrange this for you.
+Please telephone the number at the end of this page to arrange a visit.

 Will I need an injection?

-Sometimes, you will have an injection of dye to give more detail on your pictures.
+Sometimes, you will have an injection of dye.
+This will give more detail on your pictures.
 The dye does not hurt you but will feel cold as it goes in, it is completely colourless.
-We will insert a small tube called a cannula in your arm or hand.
+We will insert a small tube called a cannula into a vein in your arm or hand.
 The dye will be given through the cannula.

 What happens in the scanner?